corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ### 7. Adjust your test code

-`MockNodeParameters` and functions creating it no longer use a lambda expecting a `NodeConfiguration` object.
+`MockNodeParameters` and the functions that create it no longer use a lambda expecting a `NodeConfiguration` object.
 Use a `MockNetworkConfigOverrides` object instead.
-This is an API change we regret, but unfortunately in Corda 3 we accidentally exposed large amounts of the node internal code through this one API entry point.
-We have now insulated the test API from node internals and reduced the exposure.

-If you are constructing a MockServices for testing contracts, and your contract uses the Cash contract from the finance app, you now need to explicitly add `net.corda.finance.contracts` to the list of `cordappPackages`.
-This is a part of the work to disentangle the finance app (which is really a demo app) from the Corda internals.
+If you are constructing a `MockServices` for testing contracts, and your contract uses the `Cash` contract from the finance CorDapp, you now need to explicitly add `net.corda.finance.contracts` to the list of `cordappPackages`.

 Example:

 {{< tabs name="tabs-8" >}}
 {{% tab name="kotlin" %}}